Is CSC Steel a Value Trap? (Part 1 of 2)

 Flat products are produced by rolling metal billets.
 Billets are thick cross-section metal produced by steel mills.
 The metal billets are then reduced in thickness in the hot roll mills.
 They can further be reduced to thinner sheets by cold rolling.

-CSC Steel is the leading cold roll mill in the country.
-The plant in Melaka has the capacity to annually produce
+CSC Steel is the leading cold roll mill in the country (based on the companies in production).
+The plant in Melaka has the capacity to annually produce:

 • 440,000 metric tons of cold-rolled steel,